convisoappsec/flow-onpremise-sample/README.md

 ```sh
 $ echo "APP_SECRET_KEY_BASE=${KEY}" >> .env
 ```
-Copy the command output and set the APP_SECRET_KEY_BASE variable.

 #### The app/config/on_premises.yml file
 Open the file and edit the value of on_premise_generate_key field.
 This value